 The publication of the notice initiates a four-week statutory consultation process.
-The four-week consultation period will expire on 17 May 2021.
-During that time you can send your comments/views via email to: email@example.com
+The four-week consultation period expired on 17 May 2021.
+During that time, you could send your comments/views via email to: firstname.lastname@example.org

 Springwood Primary School, Barton Road, Swinton, M27 5LL.
 This is a maintained primary special school.